socialvibe/truex-ads-docs/bluescript-reference.md

-attributes | N/A (required) | and object defining which attributes are to be animated; (x, y, width, height and opacity. position and size are supported legacy attributes) duration | 0.35 | the length of time (in seconds) it will take to play the animation easeFunction | `outCubic` | how the values will evolve throughout the animation duration optional | false | whether or not the animation can be ignored for low-end devices under stress
+attributes | N/A (required) | and object defining which attributes are to be animated; (x, y, width, height and opacity. position and size are supported legacy attributes) duration | 0.35 | the length of time (in seconds) it will take to play the animation easeFunction | `outCubic` | how the values will evolve throughout the animation duration optional | false | (Roku only) whether or not the animation can be ignored for low-end devices under stress

 ###### Notes